KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 In an industry filled with flame wars like VIM versus Emacs and PHP versus... well... everyone, one of the most surprising hot button issues is whether or not developers should write code comments.
 To sum it up, the "no comment" camp advocates against writing code comments because they clutter up the code, have a tendency to become outdated, and are redundant – because you can just read the code to find out what it does; to all of which, I say "grow up."

-Look, I get it, properly commenting your code isn't always fun, but when it comes down to it those comments aren't for you; they're for the next person – which, let's face it, might actually _be_ you.
+Look, I get it, properly commenting your code isn't always fun, but when it comes down to it those comments aren't for you; they're for the next person—who, let's face it, might actually _be_ you.
 Despite the cliche of the scruffy, basement-dwelling programmer, software development doesn't happen in a vacuum.
 It involves a significant amount of collaboration and education to be successful, and even then finding common ground on difficult issues is an exercise in patience, empathy, and compromise.

 But I don't expect anyone to take my opinion at face value.
 While I don't agree with the conclusion the "no comment" camp has come to, I'll be the first to admit that the issues they've highlighted are worth discussing.

 ### Point 1: Comment Clutter

 One person's clutter is another person's clarity.
-Dismissing the value of comments because they clutter up the code is an entirely subjective –and selfish –assertion that is no different than downplaying the value of graphical user interfaces because you personally prefer to use the command line.
+Dismissing the value of comments because they clutter up the code is an entirely subjective—and selfish—assertion that is no different than downplaying the value of graphical user interfaces because you personally prefer to use the command line.
 While viewing comments as a roadblock towards reading a block of code is understandable, there are countless of plugins for nearly every editor that can be used to fold or hide comments without removing them entirely.
 This allows you to easily parse code while also leaving information that other developers may find valuable.

 ### Point 2: Stale Comments